karlwills/til/javascript/array-some-check-at-least-one-item-truthy.md

 `.some()` executes the provided conditional function until it finds a truthy value, returning `true` if it does and `false` otherwise.

+The method also returns `false` for any condition put on an empty array.

 #### Example

 ```javascript